-Full details of the terms and conditions under which Ordnance Survey digital map data may be processed and/or manipulated or copied by a customer - whether or not for use on PCs or workstations or for making hard copies - are available from the Customer Service Centre, please see contact details.
+All Ordnance Survey digital map data are Crown copyright.
+Full details of the conditions under which our digital map data may be processed and/or manipulated or copied by a customer - whether or not for use on PCs or workstations or for making hard copies - are contained in Ordnance Survey leaflet: Copyright 1 - Business use of our digital and conventional mapping.
+This is available from Copyright Licensing at the address on the previous page.
 You should check the terms and conditions with us before using the data.
-It is also the responsibility of the holder of the digital map data to ensure that any plotted or printed output contains the required copyright and database acknowledgements in a conspicuous position.
+It is also the responsibility of the holder of the digital map data to ensure that any plotted or printed output contains the required copyright acknowledgement.